Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Recurring Cusp Caustics in QKR

-In the near-resonant regime $\Delta=0.0001$, as illustrated in Figs.~\ref{Fig-Quantum Caustics and the Standard Mapping}(b) and (d), a marked deviation emerges between quantum and classical dynamics.
-Although $K_{\text{eff}} \gg K_{\text{c}}$ still holds, the classical system remains chaotic whereas the quantum evolution exhibits the regular pattern of recurring cusp caustics.
-This behavior differs from the caustics observed under single-pulse excitation \cite{Mumford2017}, where the time-translation symmetry of free evolution decouples pulse timing from dynamical evolution and restricts the system to forming only a single cusp caustic structure, with subsequent free evolution displaying distinct Talbot interference features.
-Moreover, even under periodic kicks, no caustics are observed at quantum resonance.
-Instead, the system exhibits optical-Talbot-like interference when the initial wave packet is Gaussian \cite{Lepers2008}.
-The interesting recurring cusp caustic structures have also been observed in the two-mode Bose-Hubbard model, which is a time-independent interacting many-body system \cite{Kirkby2022}.
-In contrast, the QKR system has a periodically driven external potential that is usually expected to be non-integrable and chaotic.
-How the recurring cusp caustic pattern forms in this typical Floquet system is an interesting issue that calls for insightful investigations.
+In the near-resonant regime $\Delta=0.0001$, as illustrated in Figs.~\ref{Fig-Quantum Caustics and the Standard Mapping}(b) and (d), a pronounced divergence emerges between quantum and classical dynamics.
+Although $K_{\text{eff}} \gg K_{\text{c}}$ still holds, the classical system remains chaotic, whereas the quantum evolution manifests a regular pattern of recurring cusp caustics.
+This behavior differs markedly from the caustics observed under single-pulse excitation~\cite{Mumford2017}.
+Under single-pulse conditions, time-translation symmetry during free evolution decouples the pulse timing from the dynamical evolution, restricting the system to forming only a single cusp caustic.
+The subsequent free evolution then displays distinct Talbot interference features.
+Furthermore, even under periodic kicks, no caustics are observed at quantum resonance.
+Instead, the system exhibits optical Talbot-like interference when the initial wave packet is Gaussian~\cite{Lepers2008}.
+Interestingly, recurring cusp caustic structures have also been observed in the two-mode Bose-Hubbard model, which is a time-independent interacting many-body system~\cite{Kirkby2022}.
+In contrast, the QKR system involves a periodically driven external potential that is typically expected to be non-integrable and chaotic.

+For a plane wave with non-zero initial momentum, the quantum evolution is shown in Fig.~\ref{Fig-Quantum Caustics with Non-zero Initial Momentum}(a).
+The results demonstrate that although caustics still form and retain their characteristic features, the cusp positions exhibit periodic oscillations.
+Additionally, we simulate a Gaussian wave packet initially centered at $\pi/2$ with a standard deviation of 1, as shown in Fig.~\ref{Fig-Quantum Caustics with Non-zero Initial Momentum}(b).
+Unlike the plane-wave case, this spatially localized wave packet exhibits negligible probability density in the $\pi$ to $2\pi$ range, suppressing the cusp caustic formation while preserving both the fundamental interference structure and some of its fold structure.

+Furthermore, numerical simulations reveal that similar caustic phenomena also emerge in the near-high-order-resonant regimes, where the kicking period satisfies $T=4\pi r/s+\Delta$ for coprime integers $r$ and $s$ with $s \ge 2$, as shown in Fig.~\ref{Fig-Quantum Caustics near HOR}.
+Notably, in addition to the existence of cusp caustics in the vicinity of $\theta=\pi$, secondary caustic structures characterized by weaker intensity yet distinct features arise at other spatial positions, with the formation of such secondary caustic structures displaying a marked dependence on the kicking strength.
+In addition, we check the robustness of the above caustic structures subject to multiplicative Gaussian white noise~\cite{Wiseman2009}, and confirm that the caustic structures persist under low-intensity noise.

+In the following section, taking the near-primary-resonant case for instance, we present a theoretical analysis of the mechanisms underlying these caustics.